 Complacent Act #3: The fire department responded to the alarm with their guard down.
 Way down.
 I could tell by their movement, demeanor, comments and attire.
 For them, this was “another false alarm.”

-I didn’t sleep well the rest during what was left of my night.
-As I lay there I imagined how the outcome of this seemingly benign event could have been tragically different if only a few circumstances were different.
+I didn’t sleep well the rest of the night.
+As I lay there I imagined how the outcome of this seemingly benign event could have been tragically different if only a few circumstances had changed.

 A Culture of Complacency